ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 cat ./-
 ```

-This means that the cat command will access the current working directory (which is . in the linux filesystem) and then accessing the file called "-".
+This means that the cat command will access the current working directory (which is . in the linux filesystem) and then accessing the file called `-`.

 With that we have the password for bandit2, *CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9*.

 ## Level 2 -> 3

-This level is pretty straightforward, it says that the password is stored in a file called "spaces in this filename" on the home directory.
+This level is pretty straightforward, it says that the password is stored in a file called `spaces in this filename` on the home directory.

-The auto complete of the shell already answers this for us, if we type "cat spaces" and press TAB, it will autocomplete with the first file located on the folder were at, so the final command will be like:
+The auto complete of the shell already answers this for us, if we type `cat spaces` and press TAB, it will autocomplete with the first file located on the folder were at, so the final command will be like:

 ```sh
 cat spaces\ in\ this\ filename